 University of Chicago

 The large literature on vertical market bargaining assumes contracts last for one period, but actual hospital-insurer contracts last for multiple years and are negotiated as a multiple of a benchmark price that changes over time.
-I study dynamic regulations to those benchmark prices by extending the existing period-by-period vertical market bargaining model to allow for contracts to be formed at different times.
+I study dynamic regulations to those benchmark prices by extending the existing single-period approach to vertical market bargaining to enable contracts that are formed at different times.

-We propose a meta-learner for conditional average treatment effect (CATE) bounds that can efficiently learn sharp bounds.
+We propose a meta-learner for conditional average treatment effect (CATE) bounds that can efficiently estimate sharp bounds.

 We extend Dorn and Guo (2022)’s characterization of bounds for Tan’s marginal sensitivity model to considerably more general assumptions and estimands.